-U.K. inflation jumps more than expected to hit highest since 2013
+Britain’s inflation, fuelled by Brexit and oil, drives higher ahead of election

 Excluding oil prices and other volatile components such as food, core consumer price inflation rose to 2.4 per cent, the strongest rate since March 2013 and above economists’ expectations for it to rise to 2.2 per cent.

-Services prices – which the BoE view as a guide to domestic inflation pressures – rose by 3.0 per cent, the biggest jump since September 2013, though this was affected by higher air fares.
+Services prices – which the BoE uses as a guide to domestic inflation pressures – rose by 3.0 per cent, the biggest jump since September 2013, pushed up by the higher air fares.

 Factory output prices – a guide to future consumer price pressures – increased 3.6 per cent, unchanged from the previous month and above forecasts of a 3.4 per cent annual increase in the Reuters poll.